Mike Gesicki Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Mike Gesicki Player Prop Bets for NFL Week 6 - Miami vs. Jacksonville

-There will be player props available for Mike Gesicki before he takes to the field for NFL action on Sunday at 9:30 AM ET live on CBS.
-Gesicki and the Miami Dolphins (1-4) square off against the Jacksonville Jaguars (0-5) in Week 6 at Tottenham Hotspur Stadium.
+Oddsmakers have listed plenty of player prop betting options for Sunday's NFL action, including for Mike Gesicki, who takes to the field at 9:30 AM ET broadcast on CBS.
+This Week 6 matchup sees Gesicki's Miami Dolphins (1-4) take on the Jacksonville Jaguars (0-5) at Tottenham Hotspur Stadium in London, England.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.